The Farm

 Sustainability, community, health (mental and physical!), and wholesomeness are at the core of our values, and are what drives all that we do.

+Steph has always had a love for pigs, even as a young girl growing up in Washington, DC, yet has recognized the major downfalls of the conventional hog industry.
 We value our animals deeply, and treat them accordingly by building strong relationships with them, which allows them to live a stress-free, happy, and healthy life.
-By raising them on pasture, the animals not only have the ability to roam and dig, they also acquire additional vitamins and minerals from the pastureland and the sun; in turn, the land is replenished by the manure and the general activity of the animals living on it.
+By raising them on pasture, the animals not only have the ability to roam and dig and live free of confinement, they also acquire additional vitamins and minerals from the pastureland and the sun; in turn, the land is replenished by the manure and the activity of the animals living on it.
+In 2020 we built a birthing barn, providing an insulated space for birthing year-round with access to pasture.
+We do not use farrowing crates, allowing the mothers to move freely and interact with their piglets.
+We are proud to say that this space has allowed us to wean 100% of the live piglets that are born here!

-In all of our growing practices—livestock, grain, vegetables, and landscaping—sustainability is at the forefront.
-For decades in the past, the farm fields were farmed poorly, which greatly deteriorated the health of the soil.
+In all of our growing practices—livestock, vegetables, and landscaping—sustainability is at the forefront.
+For decades, the farm fields were poorly farmed, which greatly deteriorated the health of the soil.
 We continually work to rebuild what was lost, and improve it even further—we have come a long way in the 10 years since Adam and Steph took on the farm!
 We feel that good, nutritious food is a key ingredient to a healthy mind and body, and a healthy community.
 We also believe that small-scale farming is an important part of the solution to the greater issues of poor access to good-quality food, and the detrimental effects of large-scale conventional farming practices.
 We strive to provide the highest quality food that is also accessible, directly to our local community.
 Finally, we value the land and earth as part of our community, and treat it with the same care and attention as we do our animals and vegetables.

 There are not many farms or spaces quite like this one around anymore, and we love to share it with others!
-Adam and Steph held their own wedding here in 2017, an annual music festival for the last 10 years, and have hosted other weddings and events on the property as well.
+Adam and Steph held their own wedding here in 2017, an annual music festival since 2014, and hosted other weddings and events on the property as well.